bkownacki1/CS3398-Kree-F2019/README.txt

   Team:

     - Participation from most team members was good.
 Most were responsive and reachable Via Slack while others were not which lead to issues.

     - Class Time was used very effectively to plan and think ahead on what priorities needed to be made to bring about a working finished result.

+    - Whole group seemed optimistic about new ideas and excited to learn about them rather than wanting to take the easy way.

+    - Documenting what we did was difficult because in this first phase most of us did mostly research.
+This should get better in the next phase when research won't be as necessary and all progress should come in the form of code.

   Individual: